openssl/openssl/INSTALL.md

     $ ./Configure
     Operating system: x86-whatever-minix
     This system (minix) is not supported.
-See file INSTALL for details.
+See file INSTALL.md for details.

 Even if the automatic target selection by the `./Configure` script fails, chances are that you still might find a suitable target in the `Configurations`